Yuri Khukhrov

-Yuri Dmitrievich Khukhrov (Ю́рий Дми́триевич Хухро́в; 14 May 1932 – 22 November 2003) was a Russian Soviet realist painter, graphic artist and art teacher, who lived and worked in Saint Petersburg (former Leningrad).
+Yuri Dmitrievich Khukhrov (Ю́рий Дми́триевич Хухро́в; May 14, 1932 – November 22, 2003) was a Russian Soviet realist painter, graphic artist, and art teacher, who lived and worked in Saint Petersburg (former Leningrad).
 He was a member of the Saint Petersburg Union of Artists (before 1992 named as the Leningrad branch of Union of Artists of Russian Federation), and regarded by art historian Sergei V. Ivanov as one of representatives of the Leningrad school of painting.

 Biography

-Yuri Dmitrievich Khukhrov was born on 14 May 1932 in Leningrad.
+Yuri Dmitrievich Khukhrov was born May 14, 1932, in Leningrad.

-In 1945-46 Yuri Khukhrov visited Art studio at the Leningrad Palace of Young Pioneers, where he studied of noted art educators S. Levina and N. Tikhomirova.
+In 1945-46 Yuri Khukhrov visited Art studio at the Leningrad Palace of Young Pioneers, where he studied of noted art educators S. Levina, and N. Tikhomirova.
 In 1947-1952 he studied at the Leningrad Secondary Art School under the All-Union Academy of Fine Arts, where he studied of Galina Risina, Mikhail Kozell, and Alexei Kuznetsov.

 In 1952 after graduation Secondary Art School Yuri Khukhrov was adopted at the first course of Department of Painting at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, where he studied under Vasily Sokolov, Valery Pimenov, Leonid Khudiakov, Alexander Zaytsev, Grigory Chepets.